Loon Mountain is conveniently located right off I93 in

 Sunday River and

-and closing last with super snowmaking power.
+with great spring skiing to Loon's super snowmaking power.
 New Englanders also benefit

 from the New England Pass valid at all three ski resorts.

 Loon skis and rides on three separate but interconnected peaks: North Peak, Loon Peak in the center served by the gondola, and South Peak which opened in 2008.
 The views from South Peak of Franconia Notch are exceptional, and the trails offers the newest terrain in New England.
 Loon Peak has some of New Hampshire's best ski trails all served by the base to peak gondola, twisty, turning Flying Fox, Bear Claw and Picked Rock and steeper straight forward runs Angel Street ad Triple Trouble.
-North Peak, the highest at 3,050', humbles the timid with tough trails like Walking Boss and Flume served by a high speed quad.
-Loon has some of New Hampshire's best ski trails, twisty, turning Flying Fox, super scenic Sunset from Loon Peak, and long undulating Cruiser on South Peak reached by a transportation lift between the peaks.
+North Peak, the highest at 3,050', humbles the timid with trails like Walking Boss and Flume served by a high speed quad surrounded by views of Mt Washington and a beautiful cruiser trail Sunset back to the central ski area.
+Cruiser, Boom Run and Ripsaw are long undulating trails on South Peak reached by a transportation lift between the peaks.
 With big snowmaking power, Loon opens mid November and skis into April.

-Two base areas provide extensive services for families.
+Three base areas provide extensive services for families.
 The Gondola Base and Octagon Lodge is where you will find ski services, a ski shop, the Adventure Center for zip lining, après ski at Paul Bunyan's, snow tubing and the best on mountain lodging at The Mountain Club at Loon, just steps from first gondola, with a great Black Diamond Pub, and the full-service Viaggio spa with outdoor slope view hot tub, and indoor pool.

 Summit Elevation: 3,050 ft.